For Tissue Donors & Families

 What if I change my mind after my samples have been released?

-Please note: you can only withdraw samples and accompanying relevant clinical information that have haven’t already been released.
+You can only withdraw samples and accompanying relevant clinical information that have haven’t already been released.

 Your normal care and treatment will not be affected if you change your mind.